OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-09.md

 ## Judges 9:8

-Once the trees went forth to anoint a king over them, and they said to the olive tree, 'Reign over us!'
+The trees once set out to appoint a king over themselves, and they said to the olive tree, 'Rule over us!'

 ## Judges 9:9